ewdurbin/clandestined-ruby/README.md

 clandestined is a library for rendezvous hashing which has the goal of simple clients and ease of use.

-Currently targetting for support:
+Currently supported Rubies:
-  - Ruby 1.8.6 through Ruby 2.1.x
+  - Ruby 1.8.6 through Ruby 2.2
+  - JRuby 1.8 and 1.9

 [![Build Status](https://travis-ci.org/ewdurbin/clandestined-ruby.svg?branch=master)](https://travis-ci.org/ewdurbin/clandestined-ruby)